 and Malibu Creek State Park

 comprise the majority of local "destination" areas.
 The once popular Williamson Rock

 is currently closed to climbing.
 Do NOT attempt to access Williamson Rock during the closure.

 Refer to specific areas for directions.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Los Angeles County:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Los Angeles Basin:

 A view of the harbor, San Pedro

 By Art Morimitsu

 Echo cliffs is under the sub area Santa Monica Mountains

 A US District Court Judge, Terry Hatter, Jr., citing a 2012 federal appeals decision in Arizona has ruled against the US Forest Service Adventure Pass fees in Southern California.
 The federal judge has ruled that visitors to Southern California's four national forests DO NOT need to buy an Adventure Pass if they are only hiking and do not use forest facilities.
 What the rangers and/or ticket issuers can't do is just assume that anyone who is parked at a trailhead is using the facilities and issue a citation.